smmakowski/match-three-game/README.md

 ------
 When working on this project, run the following command from the root directory: `npm run dev-start` to start Nodemon.
 Nodemon will monitor your application for changes and then restart the server.

+This repo saves the Phaser game as part of the `MyGame` object.
+If you want to change the `MyGame` object to a different name, go into `scripts/createGame.js`, `scripts/startGame.js`, `scripts/state/BootState.js`, `scripts/state/PreloadState.js`,  `scripts/state/HomeState.js`, and `scripts/state/GameState.js`, and change `MyGame` to whatever name you would like.

 ## Run tests
 ------
 This application is setup for unit testing with Mocha/Chai.
 Tests can be stored in the `test/` directory.